List of A Song of Ice and Fire characters: House Tyrell

 House Tyrell is described as one of the Great Houses of the Seven Kingdoms and is the principal noble house in the Reach.
-Its seat is at Highgarden where they reside as the Wardens of the South.
+Its seat is at Highgarden, where they reside as the Wardens of the South.
 Its coat of arms displays a golden rose on a green field, and its words are Growing Strong.
 Bastards born in the Reach are generally given the surname "Flowers".
 When the former rulers of the Reach, House Gardener, were killed in battle against House Targaryen, the Targaryens raised the Tyrells from stewards of Highgarden to Lords of Highgarden.
 Because House Florent had a better claim to Highgarden, the Tyrells are often seen as "upjumped stewards" by the lords of the Reach and other Great Houses; however, the women of the Tyrell household are noted for being shrewd and clever leaders.

 Family

 Mace Tyrell

 Lord Mace Tyrell is the Lord of Highgarden, Defender of the Marches, High Marshal of the Reach, and Warden of the South.
 He has three sons—Willas, Garlan, and Loras—and one daughter, Margaery.
-He is described as a prematurely old and tedious man who lacks in political savvy and is thought to serve as the figurehead to his mother, Olenna.
+He is described as a prematurely old, tedious man who lacks political savvy and is thought to serve as a figurehead for his mother, Olenna.
 In A Clash of Kings, he supports the marriage between Margaery and Renly Baratheon, who plans to usurp the throne of the Seven Kingdoms.
 When Renly dies, Mace accepts an offer to marry Margaery to Joffrey Baratheon, the current king.
 After his and Tywin's armies defeat Stannis Baratheon, Mace is given a seat on the King's council.
 After Cersei's downfall, Kevan Lannister, Regent of the Seven Kingdoms, names Mace his Hand, mostly to repair the relationship between their houses.
 Mace then tries to fill the Small Council with his vassals, greedy for more power.

 Alerie Tyrell

 Lady Alerie Tyrell, née Hightower, is the Lady of Highgarden and the wife of Mace Tyrell.
-Her younger sister, Lynesse is the estranged second wife of Jorah Mormont of Bear Island.
+Her younger sister, Lynesse, is the estranged second wife of Jorah Mormont of Bear Island.
 She is tall with long silver hair, and joins Margaery's entourage to King's Landing upon her betrothal to King Joffrey Baratheon.
 Following Tywin Lannister's funeral, she leaves the capital with her son Garlan.

 Willas Tyrell

 Lord Willas Tyrell is the heir of Highgarden and the eldest child of Mace Tyrell and Alerie Hightower.
-He is crippled with a bad leg following an accident in a tourney he entered into as a young man.
+He is disabled with a bad leg following an accident in a tourney he entered as a young man.
 His competitor was Oberyn Martell, the Red Viper of Dorne.
 In the book series, he is described as intelligent, studious, educated, and kind, and is renowned for breeding the finest hawks, hounds, and horses in the Seven Kingdoms.

 He is briefly betrothed to Sansa Stark, until she is forced to marry Tyrion Lannister.
 Prior to this, Arianne Martell attempted to travel to Highgarden to marry Willas, but was stopped by Oberyn.